 This course introduces the physics, chemistry, and phenomenology of the Earth's atmosphere, with an emphasis on the fundamental science that underlies atmospheric behavior and climate.
 Topics include (1) atmospheric composition, evolution, and structure; (2) solar and terrestrial radiation in the atmospheric energy balance; (3) the role of water in determining atmospheric structure; and (4) wind systems, including the global circulation, and weather systems.

-Instructor(s): T. Shaw Terms Offered: Spring
+Instructor(s): T. Shaw; N. Nakamura Terms Offered: Spring

 Prerequisite(s): MATH 13100-MATH 13200